forbenaj/AirNES/README.md

 4. Push to the branch (`git push origin feature-name`).
 5. Create a new Pull Request.

-Please ensure that your code follows the style guide and includes tests where necessary.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgments

-- **Peer.js** for providing an easy-to-use peer-to-peer framework.
+- [**Peer.js**](https://github.com/peers/peerjs) an easy-to-use peer-to-peer framework.
-- **NES emulator** used in this project for running NES games in the browser.
+- [**JSNES**](https://github.com/bfirsh/jsnes) used in this project for running NES games in the browser.
-- Inspiration and support from open-source emulator projects.
+- Thanks to [**AirConsole**](https://www.airconsole.com/) for creating the concept of an air console, sorry no sorry for trying to make a free and open-source alternative!

 ## Contact

-For any issues or queries, please open an issue on the GitHub repository, or reach out to [your-email@example.com](mailto:your-email@example.com).
+For any issues or queries, please open an issue on the GitHub repository.

----

-Enjoy playing NES games with friends in the cloud with **AirNES**!
+# Future

+AirNES is a proof of concept, not intended to be a copy or replacement to AirConsole, but a fun little project to play with friends anywhere.
+*I find it hard to find a name for the concept other than "air console".
+I haven't seen a gaming platform with this form factor anywhere else other than AirConsole, and I think the name suits the concept well.
+Suggestions are appreciated.

+I feel that recently, video game and console design has shifted away from shared-screen experiences, prioritizing online multiplayer where you don't need to be in the same room to play.
+Social 'party' experiences are becoming increasingly rare, and especially difficult to pull off with portable devices (DIY Perks makes an excellent point about this: LINK).

+A console of this kind is just an addition to the scarce and unpopular list of modern party games, and has no other purpose than to try and bring people together.
+Physically.

+That's why all my efforts will be focused on making this project as easy to use as possible, and accessible to everyone.
+You should be able to open nes.cosas.ar from any device, and play immediately.
+And it should be easy enough to create games for it or add new consoles.

+## Opensourceness

+I encourage all creators to:

+- Add new emulators to the project.
+- Create games specifically targeted for the project.
+- Add features, fix bugs, suggest modifications, etc.
+- Create your own version of the project.

+### Creating for AirNES

+The first thing that comes up when trying to play a game using a smartphone as a joystick, is the lack of tactile feedback.
+You don't know what the heck you're pressing, and you can't look at the controller as you look at the screen.
+So games for a console of this kind should be designed with this in mind.

+- NES games are perfect for this, because they have minimum controls, and I designed the joystick with some big ass buttons you can't miss.
+- AirConsole games are also designed with minimum controls, or in a way that you can look at the phone screen without missing anything.

+Overall, games should be designed either with few inputs and big buttons, or with a non-realtime dynamic (like trivia games).